queryluke/masseffect-5e/static/data/rules/08-06-starship-combat.md

 Make a DC 20 Intelligence (Engineering) check.
 On a success, you manage to repair major damage, restoring 150 hit points.

 #### System Repair - Disabled System
 To take this action, you must be located at a system that is __disabled__.
-Make an DC 20 Intelligence (Engineering) check.
+Make a DC 20 Intelligence (Engineering) check.
-On a success, the system is is repaired and can be used again.
+On a success, the system is repaired and can be used again.

 #### Restore - Drive
 Make a DC 15 Intelligence (Engineering) check.
 On a success, you’re able to reroute power to your shields, restoring 100 shield points.

 #### Harden - EWS
-Make an DC 10 Intelligence (Electronics) check.
+Make a DC 10 Intelligence (Electronics) check.
 On a success, you harden the security of your EWS until the start of your next turn.
 While hardened, any attempt to sabotage your ship will have disadvantage.

 #### Sabotage - EWS